advancedresearch/advancedresearch.github.io/blog/2020-11-23-is-mathematics-really-absolute-objective.md

 With other words, I no longer define objectivity as the opposite of subjectivity, but as a *balanced subjectivity*.

+Absolute objectivity might be thought of as a special case where the potential for subjectivity is zero everywhere.

 For example, in the presence of human subjectivity, I can talk about objectivity in the sense of having potential being experienced by any human.